 I wrote about the fall weather I experienced that was very like Western New York changing leaves and rain. …To my surprise, he responded to my letter but it didn’t reach me until I was back in Buffalo. …What Burchfield said was because Siena was roughly at the same latitude as Buffalo it made sense that Siena’s Fall was similar.
 Winter was, in 1964, very rainy in Tuscany “sempre pioggia.”
 Anyway, that’s my memory of Charles Burchfield, an artist I have great admiration for.
 He was genius in my estimation.

-Shared Light will present paintings, drawings, and prints by both artists, selected collaboratively by G. Peter Jemison and Nancy Weekly.
-Visitors will see powerful depictions of trees and birds, streams and skies, light and seasons.
+Shared Light presents paintings, drawings, and prints by both artists, selected collaboratively by G. Peter Jemison and Nancy Weekly.
+Included are powerful depictions of trees and birds, streams and skies, light and seasons.
 Both artists demonstrate a deep concern for the viability of the land by showing examples of how it has been desecrated as well as how it has retained its original energy.
-Works from the Burchfield Penney Art Center will be featured with works from private and public collections.
-The exhibition is supported with the generous support of Odie and Rob Porter and others.
+Works from the Burchfield Penney Art Center are featured with works from private and public collections.
+Shared Light: G. Peter Jemison and Charles E. Burchfield is presented through the generosity of the Charles E. Burchfield Foundation.
+For their additional support, we gratefully acknowledge K Art, Odie and Rob Porter, and an anonymous patron.

 About G. Peter Jemison